sonsongithub/llvm-tutorial/va_list/README.md

 builder.CreateStore(updated_count, a_count);
 ```

 After handling the loop counter, implment the main task.
 One is allowed to fetch arguments using LLVM API `VAArgInst` from variable length arguments.
-This API works as `va_arg` in C/C++, but you have strictly match the type of argument which you are fetching. `VAArgInst` can be cast into `Value` using `llvm::dyn_cast_or_null`(is like C++’s `dynamic_cast<>`).
+This API works as `va_arg` in C/C++, the second argument have to be strictly matched the type of argument which you are fetching. `VAArgInst` can be cast into `Value` using `llvm::dyn_cast_or_null`(is like C++’s `dynamic_cast<>`).

-In case that you want to check type of the value which is fetched from `va_list` strictly, you have to add a code to check and cast, and pass the original struct which includes types of arguments from callee.
+In case that you want to check type of the value which is fetched from `va_list` strictly, you have to add a code to check and cast, and pass the original struct which includes types of arguments from a callee.

 ```
 auto *value_from_va_list = new llvm::VAArgInst(pointer_va_list, llvm::Type::getDoubleTy(*context), "value", loop_block);